| 7 min read

 Imagine an email where:

 SPF passes because the IP is authorized for sendgrid.net.
-But SPF alignment fails because sendgrid.net doesn’t match yourcompany.com.
+SPF alignment fails because sendgrid.net doesn’t share an organizational domain with yourcompany.com.

-This is exactly why DKIM alignment matters more in practice.
-When you configure custom DKIM with your third-party sender, they sign with your domain, and alignment passes.
+That’s why DKIM alignment matters more in practice.
+Configure custom DKIM with your third-party sender and they sign with your domain.
+At that point the SPF alignment result is irrelevant.

 Practical recommendations